brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

  manually checking the types within a loop, every, single, time.

 We can't do benchmarks on generics, because they don't exist yet, so its only guessing as to how they would impact performance.
- It's not insane to assume though, that PHP's optimised behaviour, written in C, is a better way to solve the problem, than to write lots of userland code.
+ It's not insane to assume though, that PHP's optimised behaviour, written in C; is a better way to solve the problem than to write lots of userland code.

 ### Code completion